 - Rituals were performed in an upstairs room at the McDonald’s restaurant.
 Babies were prepared, cooked in the ovens in a secret kitchen, then eaten by cult members.

-Mrs Justice Pauffley stated in the 19 March 2015 judgement:
+Following a fact-finding hearing in the High Court Family Division, Mrs Justice Pauffley stated in her 19 March 2015 judgement:

 I am entirely certain that everything Ms Draper, her partner Abraham Christie and the children said about those matters was fabricated.
 The claims are baseless.
 Those who have sought to perpetuate them are evil and / or foolish.